pitt-crc/keystone-api/docs/install/python.md

 # Deploying with Python

 The Keystone REST API can be installed as a standard Python package using the pip package manager.
 Deploying a production instance via pip is only recommended as a fallback for situations where Docker is not available.
 Direct package installations typically require extra configuration and a working familiarity with system administration.

-## System Requirements

-The following dependencies are required:

-- A Redis database

-The additional dependencies listed below are optional, but required to support various application functionality:

-- A PostgreSQL database (if using PostgreSQL instead of SQLite)
-- LDAP development binaries (if using LDAP authentication)

-!!! note

-    Support for SQLite is intended primarily for use in development and demonstrations.
-    Enabling PostgreSQL is **strongly** recommended when operating in a production environment.

 ## Installing the API